 What else where you a part of when you attended La Verne?

-I was a resident assistance, D top; I was a Orientation Week Leader, I tutored in the LEC, didn’t get involved to much in ASULV or fraternities and sororities, but I was active in a lot of clubs as well as on campus programs.
+I was a resident assistance, D top; I was a Orientation Week Leader, I tutored in the ASC, didn’t get involved to much in ASULV or fraternities and sororities, but I was active in a lot of clubs as well as on campus programs.

 What is your best memory of La Verne?